Malte311/PdagExtendability/benchmarks/README.md

 being directed (thus, `1-p` is the probability of an edge being directed).

-Analogously, the subfolder `n=10000` contains graphs with 10000 nodes.
+Analogously, the subfolder `n=10000` contains graphs with 10000 nodes, and the subfolder `n=100000` contains graphs with 100000 nodes.

 All graphs are extendable.